Mixed Dimer Configuration Model in Type D Cluster Algebras

 The authors would like to thank the support of the NSF, grants DMS-1745638 and DMS-1854162.
 We would also like to thank Esther Banaian, Sebastian Franco, Helen Jenne, Rick Kenyon, David Speyer, and Lauren Williams for many helpful conversations.
+We additionally thank the anonymous referee whose suggestions improved our exposition.
 Lastly, we would like to acknowledge the REU report from University of Minnesota's 2018 Summer REU for inspiration and insightful examples \cite{reu}.

 \end{section}

 \begin{section}{Background} \begin{subsection}{Cluster Algebra Basics} Cluster algebras were originally defined by Fomin and Zelevinsky in \cite{fzfoundations} in order to give a combinatorial characterization of total positivity and canonical bases in algebraic groups, but have since been found to be helpful in many other areas of mathematics such as algebraic combinatorics, symplectic geometry, Teichm\"uller theory, and even some areas of physics.
 Loosely speaking, a \textit{cluster algebra} is a certain commutative algebra generated by a distinguished set of generators called \textit{cluster variables}.
 To obtain these cluster variables, we start with an \textit{initial seed}, which consists of $n$ cluster variables as well as a quiver or an exchange matrix.
 Using the quiver/exchange matrix, we \textit{mutate} in the $k^\text{th}$ direction, transforming our original set of cluster variables into a new set where we change the $k^\text{th}$ cluster variable for a new expression in the rest of the variables based on the \textit{binomial exchange relation}.
 After mutation, we obtain a new seed containing a new set of cluster variables and we iterate mutation in all possible directions.
 The total set of resulting cluster variables generates the cluster algebra. \allowbreak In \cite{ca4}, the notion of $F$-polynomials and $g$-vectors were introduced which gave a formula for cluster variables in terms of data only dependent on the initial seed.
 So, once the $F$-polynomial and associated $g$-vectors are computed, we can recover the Laurent polynomial expansion for the associated cluster variable.